glau/productdesigncombr/src/cases/social-media-tools.md

 # Social Media Tools for Inbound Marketing

 As a product designer at a B2B Inbound Marketing Platform Startup, I was an integral part of a dedicated product team aiming to enhance our offerings and increase customer success in attracting new traffic and leads through social media tactics.
+Throughout this case story, I will share my insights and experiences as we iterated our way to success.

+## Our Starting Point

-Throughout this case story, I will share my insights and experiences as we embarked on a mission to improve our social media marketing tools and achieve better results for our users.
+In the fifth year of the startup's journey, business were gaining momentum.
+However, our social media tools were not performing well.
+Less than 10 percent of our customers were using them effectively.
+We knew we needed to make improvements to increase engagement.
+So, we embarked on a mission to enhance our social media tools and provide a better experience for our users.

 ## Unveiling Business and User Insights